brimdata/brimcap/README.md

 found in Brim's `zdeps` directory (as described in the article), since this version should be API-compatible with that version of Brim and its Zed backend.

+## Brimcap Queries

+Included in this repo is a [`queries.json`](./queries.json?raw=1) file with some helpful queries for getting started and exploring Zeek and Suricata analyzed data within the Brim app.

+To import these queries, open the Brim app and select the "QUERIES" tab in the left sidebar.
+Then just drag the `queries.json` file into that sidebar section.
+It will appear as a new query folder named `Brimcap`.

 ## Standalone Install

 If you're working with brimcap separate from the Brim app, prebuilt packages